 Simply put, it is a price–or value–that is levied on the stock held at a given time by that company.

-Put simply SAV or stock at valuation refers to the stock value is determined just prior to the sale of the business and is not included in asking price for the business.
+Put simply SAV or stock at valuation refers to the stock value determined just prior to the sale of the business and is not included in asking price for the business.

 What are the implications of a business listing that has + SAV?

 Hypothetically, if you were looking at purchasing a clothing retail business that had the asking price of $100,000 + SAV, you will need to account for the fact that the $100,000 asking price excludes the value of the stock at the time of valuation.

-If this business over invested in stock which they have yet not sold, you would need to pay for that stock on top of the asking price.
+If this business has over-invested in stock which they have yet not sold, you would need to pay for that stock on top of the asking price.
 This could bring that original $100,000 asking price to $350,000 if they had $250,000 worth of unsold stock.